jmgilman/neolib2/docs/development/primer.rst

 instance.

-7. The internal :class:`User` instance supplied in the initialization of the base class and copied to the `_usr` instance should be used for all transactions that require a :class:`User` instance.
+7. The internal :class:`User` instance supplied in the initialization of the base class and copied to the `_usr` attribute should be used for all transactions that require a :class:`User` instance.

-8. All child classes of the base class should override the `_logger` attribute to something unique and meaningful to that particular class.
+8. All child classes of the base class should override the `_log_name` attribute to something unique and meaningful to that particular class.
 This attribute is appended to log entries and helps in identifying where the entry originated from.